 You may want to get a second opinion from another specialist to confirm or clarify your specialist’s recommendations or reassure you that you have explored all of your options.

 Specialists are used to people doing this.
 Your GP or specialist can refer you to another specialist and send your initial results to that person.
 You can get a second opinion even if you have started treatment or still want to be treated by your first doctor.
 You might decide you would prefer to be treated by the second specialist.

 It’s your decision

-For localised or locally advanced prostate cancer, there are several treatment options available, including surgery (radical prostatectomy) and radiation therapy (external beam radiation therapy and/or brachytherapy).
+For localised or locally advanced prostate cancer, there are several treatment options available, including active surveillance, surgery and radiation therapy.
 It is advised that you see both a urologist and a radiation oncologist to discuss your options before deciding on treatment.
 For advanced prostate cancer that has spread to bones or other organs, it is advised that you also see a medical oncologist.